 The Board has the responsibility for nominating candidates for election to the Board and for filling vacancies on the Board as they arise.
-The Nominating/Corporate Governance Committee is responsible for developing the selection criteria (within the general qualification criteria for director nominees established by the Board) to be used in seeking nominees for election to the Board and, as needed, for recommending nominees to the Board.
-Nominees should possess the highest personal and professional ethics, integrity, and values and be committed to representing the long-term interests of the Company’s stockholders.
+The Nominating/Corporate Governance Committee is responsible for developing the selection criteria (within the general qualification criteria for director nominees established by the Board) to be used as the policy for seeking nominees for election to the Board and for recommending nominees to the Board.
+It is a policy of the Board that nominees possess the highest personal and professional ethics, integrity, and values and be committed to representing the long-term interests of the Company’s stockholders.
 Nominees should also have an inquisitive and objective perspective, practical wisdom, and mature judgment.
-Nominees should be selected on the basis of their business and professional experience and qualifications, public service, diversity of background, and availability.
+It is also the Board’s policy that factors to be considered when selecting nominees include their business and professional experience and qualifications, public service, diversity of background, and availability.
 Candidates should be persons who have demonstrated experience at policy-making levels in business, government, finance or accounting, higher education, or other fields relevant to the Company’s global activities.
 Nominees should also represent all stockholders rather than special interest groups or any group of stockholders.

 Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively and should be committed to serve on the Board for an extended period of time.
 Directors should offer their resignation to the Chairman of the Board (the “Chairman”) in the event of any significant change in their personal circumstances, including a change in their principal job responsibilities.
 Any such resignation should then be considered by the Chairman and the Nominating/Corporate Governance Committee.
 The Chairman and the Nominating/Corporate Governance Committee will recommend to the Board the action, if any, to be taken with respect to the resignation.
 Any Director who is a full-time employee of the Company shall offer to resign from the Board at the time of his or her retirement, resignation, or other termination of employment with the Company.
 Directors, other than the CEO of the Company, may serve on the boards of no more than four other publicly traded companies.
 A director who also serves as the CEO of the Company may serve on the board of no more than one other publicly traded company.